genebang/gb-readinglist/readme.md

   * add show action for a book
   * add edit action for a book
   * add users for multiple book lists
+  * show when a book is finished by the user